hitesh97/candiate-test/SUBMISSION.md

 - Add new task with auto-generated ID and createdAt timestamp
 - Add task to existing tasks array
 - Preserve existing tasks when adding new ones
-- Generate unique IDs using Date.now()
+- Generate unique IDs using crypto.randomUUID()

 **Update Task Functionality:**